How to Choose the Right Bandsaw Blade

 There is a wide range of what is considered correct for tooth patterns on a woodcutting bandsaw.
 The general rule is that fewer teeth per inch provide a faster, but rougher cut; and more teeth per inch provide a smoother, but slower cut.

-Stack cutting should always be avoided where possible, because regardless how the material is clamped in the vise there will always be varying thicknesses to cut and you cannot match teeth properly.
+Stack cutting should always be avoided where possible, because regardless of how the material is clamped in the vise there will always be varying thicknesses lo cul and you cannot match teeth properly.
 Also, vibration is a major problem when stack cutting - if you must stack cut, make sure to tack-weld the ends and band the stack together as tightly as possible to reduce vibration or movement between the pieces.